haskell/hackage-security/README.md

   so much that the old maintainers of a package are no longer maintainters.
   But we would still like to be able to install and verify old packages.
 How do we deal with this?

+## Ongoing Maintenance

+### Mirror Keys: Every Year

+The mirror list requires annual resigning by a holder of a mirror key.
+To do this, use the following steps:

+ 1. Install `hackage-root-tool` on the signing machine and ensure that the key is present.
+ 2. Create a new `mirrors.json` file by incrementing the version field of the existing file and adding a year to the expiration date.
+Delete the signature(s), replacing them with an empty array.
+Place the file on the signing machine.
+ 3. Sign the file using `hackage-root-tool sign KEY mirrors.json`, and place the resulting signature array into the `signatures` field of `mirrors.json`.
+ 4. Commit the updated file to `https://github.com/haskell-infra/hackage-root-keys` and inform the Hackage admins so they can install it.

+### Root Data: Every Other Year

+The holders of the root keys are, each year, signing the root information file `root.json` that directs clients to the operational and mirror keys.
+The keyholders are attesting that they believe that the root and operational keys are not compromised, that Hackage is still under the control of trusted administrators, and that everything is working about the way it usually does.

+Today, there are five active root keys, because three of the original eight never completed the setup process.

+To prepare the updated `roots.json` for signing by the root keyholders, a coordinator should perform the following edits:
+ 1. If any new keys are to be admitted, collect their key IDs and add them to the `keys` field.
+ 2. Modify the expiration date.
+ 3. Increment the `version` field.
+ 4. Delete the existing signatures.

+Each holder of root keys should do the following:
+ 1. Install `hackage-root-tool` on the signing machine and ensure that the key is present.
+ 2. Place the updated `roots.json` file on the signing machine.
+ 3. Sign the file using `hackage-root-tool sign KEY roots.json`, and send the resulting signature back to the person who is coordinating the signing.

+Finally, the coordinator should insert the provided signatures and commit the updated file to `https://github.com/haskell-infra/hackage-root-keys` and inform the Hackage admins so they can install it.

+### Operational Keys

+The operational keys do not presently require regeneration, unless the private keys have been lost or compromised.

 ## <a name="paths">Footnotes</a>